Collaboration program with New York College of Podiatric

 upperclassman student to student.

-The student interested in the 3 + 4 podiatry program spends 3
+The student interested in the 3 + 4 Podiatry program spends

-years at Mount Saint Mary College and 4 years at the New York
+three years at Mount Saint Mary College and four years at the New

-College of Podiatry.
-To enroll in the program, the student must
+York College of Podiatry.
+To enroll in the program, the student

 The student must: